-Bank of America Merrill Lynch ("BofAML") has obligations to identify, prevent or manage conflicts of interest which may arise in the course of providing in-scope services to clients.
+BofA Securities group entities set out in the BofA Securities Entities List (each a "Relevant Entity") has obligations to identify, prevent or manage conflicts of interest which may arise in the course of providing in-scope services to clients.

-The Markets in Financial Instrument Directive II ("MiFID II") requires an investment firm to act honestly, fairly and professionally in accordance with the best interests of its clients when providing in-scope services, which include investment research and financial analysis or other forms of general recommendations relating to transactions in financial instruments.
-EEA and UK based investment firms, such as Merrill Lynch International and BofA Securities Europe SA, must also comply with requirements in relation to accepting and retaining fees, commissions or any monetary or non-monetary benefits in connection with the provision of an investment or an ancillary service.
+MiFID II requires an investment firm to act honestly, fairly and professionally in accordance with the best interests of its clients when providing in-scope services, which include investment research and financial analysis or other forms of general recommendations relating to transactions in financial instruments.
+EEA and UK based investment firms, such as MLI and BofASE, must also comply with requirements in relation to accepting and retaining fees, commissions or any monetary or non-monetary benefits in connection with the provision of an investment or an ancillary service.

-Under MiFID II, inducements generally refer to incentives which may be provided in connection with the provision of an investment or ancillary service (such as Investment Research or Sales Market Commentary) to a client.
+Under MiFID II, inducements generally refer to incentives which may be provided in connection with the provision of an investment or ancillary service (such as investment research or sales market commentary) to a client.

-This document summarises the requirements of Applicable Rules which implement Article 24(9) of MiFID II and sets out how these apply to the dealings of those entities on the BofAML Entities List ("Relevant Entity") with its clients.
+This document summarises the requirements of Applicable Rules which implement Article 24(9) of the European Provisions and UK Provisions of MiFID II, including COBS 2.3A of the FCA Rules, and sets out how these apply to the dealings of a Relevant Entity with its clients.